s2gos-dev/s2gos-controller/docs/process-dev.md

 `factor: Annotated[float, Field(title="Scaling factor", gt=0., le=10.)] = 1.0`.

-(2) Create an instance of a common processor CLI and pass it a function that returns your process registry.
+(2) In a second step you create an instance of a common processor CLI and pass it a reference to your registry instance.
 In `my_package/cli.py`:

 ```python
 from s2gos_common.process.cli.cli import get_cli